CLIENT: My website's not working!!

 Interestingly I chose option 3.
-To date it's never been a problem for me but that's because I'm hot on my marketing, blogging and driving traffic to my site - so I guess, without knowing it, I've actually gone for option 1.
-Either way, my website SEO does it's job.
+I've never consciously worked on my SEO but actually it's never been a problem for me because I'm hot on my marketing, blogging and driving traffic to my site - so I guess, without knowing it, I've gone for option 1.

-This is a whole other blog post waiting to happen and a debate I often have with small Business Owners: Should you put prices on your website?
+This is a whole other blog post waiting to happen and a debate I often have with small Business Owners: Should I put prices on my website?